blynkkk/blueprints/Particle Quickstart/README.md

 - Perform all of the tests under **Testing** to be sure that each communication step from the Particle hardware to Blynk and back works properly.

 ## Conclusion
-Using this Blynk blueprint accelerates the configuration of a Particle device for bi-directional communication with Blynk. &nbsp; The Blynk blueprint generates the firmware to be installed on the Particle hardware, creates a Blynk device template with datastreams defined, a web dashboard with widgets, and a mobile app with widgets. &nbsp; The developer needs to create a Blynk webhook, a Particle webhook, provision a Blynk device and upload the firmware to the hardware, and acquire a Particle access token. &nbsp;
+Using this Blynk blueprint accelerates the configuration of a Particle device for bi-directional communication with Blynk.
+The Blynk blueprint generates the firmware to be installed on the Particle hardware, creates a Blynk device template with datastreams defined, a web dashboard with widgets, and a mobile app with widgets.

 ## Next Steps
-After your device is connected to Blynk, this integration can be easily modified to include more functionality.
+After your device is connected to Blynk, this project can be easily modified to include more functionality.

 - Blynk no-code [Web Dashboard](https://docs.blynk.io/en/blynk.console/templates/dashboard) and [Mobile App](https://docs.blynk.io/en/blynk.apps/constructor) builder make it easy to create custom interfaces to visualize data and interact with an IoT device.
+- Learn how to work with [Virtual Pin Datastreams](https://docs.blynk.io/en/getting-started/using-virtual-pins-to-control-physical-devices)
 - Blynk [Automations](https://docs.blynk.io/en/concepts/automations) allows the end-user of your app to create scenarios where the device automatically performs one or more actions based on a condition.
 For example, you can trigger a phone notification or send an email when the Particle device detects a sensor condition of interest.
 - Blynk [User Management](https://docs.blynk.io/en/concepts/users) functionality allows you to share devices with other users - from a few to thousands and offers a simple and flexible way to set up and manage multi-tenant IoT applications at any scale,
-- Blynk [Organizations](https://docs.blynk.io/en/concepts/organizations) enable you to categorize your devices and users, assigning them roles, permissions, and locations.
+- Blynk [Organizations](https://docs.blynk.io/en/concepts/organizations) allow you to categorize your devices and users, assigning them roles, permissions, and locations.
+- Learn how to [Share Device](https://docs.blynk.io/en/concepts/users) with other users
+- Add sensors and modify the firmware to match your project needs

 ## Related Links
 - [Blynk Troubleshooting guide](https://docs.blynk.io/en/troubleshooting/general-issues)